yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 ### Arm CCA Platform Endorsements linkage to CCA Platform
 {: #sec-cca-rot-id}

-Each CCA Platform Endorsement - be it a Reference Value or Attestation Verification Claim is associated with a unique CCA platform identifier.
-A CCA platform identifier known as CCA Platform Implementation ID (see Section A7.2.3.2.3 of {{CCA-TOKEN}}) uniquely identifies a class of CCA platform to which the manufacturer/endorser links the supplied Endorsements (Reference Values & Attestation Verification Keys) for a CCA platform.
+Each CCA Platform Endorsement - be it a Reference Value or Attestation Verification Key is associated with a unique CCA platform identifier.
+A CCA platform identifier known as CCA Platform Implementation ID (see {{Section 4.4.2 of -cca-token}}) uniquely identifies a class of CCA platform to which the manufacturer/endorser links the supplied Endorsements (Reference Values & Attestation Verification Keys) for a CCA platform.